Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-I/02-OOP/1-oop-intro/2-encapsulation-get-set.md

 Decorators are a fundamental concept in Python that enables you to achieve cleaner, more modular, and more maintainable code by separating concerns and reusing code enhancement logic across multiple functions.

-> DECORATE IS JUST A FUNCTION THAT TAKES IN A FUNCTION TO ADD PRE AND POST EXECUTION BEHAVIOR
+> DECORATOR IS JUST A FUNCTION THAT TAKES IN A FUNCTION TO ADD PRE AND POST EXECUTION BEHAVIOR

 ## Getters and Setters